jcreedcmu/twelf-wasm/README.md

-Inspired by [Twelf Live](https://twelf-live.onrender.com), and thanks to [this PR](https://github.com/MLton/mlton/pull/550) against the MLTon compiler, which adds a cross-compilation target for Wasm/WASI, you can now run twelf inside your browser.
+Inspired by [Twelf Live](https://twelf-live.onrender.com), and thanks to [this PR](https://github.com/MLton/mlton/pull/550) against the MLton compiler, which adds a cross-compilation target for Wasm/WASI, you can now run twelf inside your browser.

 Demo